scality/metalk8s/BUILDING.md

 ## Main tasks

-To get a list of the available targets, you can run `doit list`.
+To get a list of the available targets, you can run `./doit.sh list`.

 The most important ones are:
 - `iso`:  build the MetalK8s ISO